-When choosing a pot, it’s preferable to pick one with drainage holes.
-This will help reduce overwatering issues – a common concern for a houseplant beginner.
+When choosing a pot, pick one with drainage holes if possible.
+This helps reduce overwatering issues – a common concern for a houseplant beginner.

-Tip – though some pots come with their own saucers that fit underneath to catch the excess water, others don’t.
+Tip – some pots come with their own saucers to catch the excess water, but others don’t.
 So, keep a few extra saucers handy for that cute saucer-less pot you bought because you just couldn’t resist.
-Most gardening centers will have stand-alone saucers, usually in various colors or just clear.

 Money Saving Tip: Re-purpose an old plate for your saucer.

 If you have a pot, you’ll need some potting soil.
 There are many types of bagged soils, depending on your planting needs.
 In general, most plants will do fine with an all-purpose potting mix.

 However, if you’re looking to plant a succulent, or something a little more delicate, like an orchid, then you’ll want to look for a soil suited for that type of plant.

 Soils also come in various sized bags.
 When choosing your soil, make sure to pick a bag size that will meet your planting needs.